 Chicago, IL 60603

-Melissa Carsten is Vice President Operations & Administration for PTG Consulting, a division of Preferred Travel Group.
+Melissa Carsten is Senior Vice President Operations & Administration for PTG Consulting, a division of Preferred Travel Group.
 In her role, she is also Preferred’s Ambassador for the GIFTTS Program (Great Initiatives for Today’s (Tomorrow’s) Society), created to inspire members of the global hospitality industry to foster a commitment to philanthropy, community, sustainability and education.
 Season of Concern is the perfect marriage of Carsten’s love of theater and her desire to inspire and drive altruistic efforts within the local community.

 David Fink started his career in manufacturing at Allied Metal Company in Chicago.
 He worked in sales, as the company treasurer, and finally served as president.
 In 2003, along with a partner, David opened The Acorn Theater in Three Oaks, Michigan.
 David booked the performance space for 12 years and finally sold it to a non-profit in 2022.
 David has served on the board of Harbor Arts (including serving as board president) for 24 years.
 He was also president of the board of The Poetry Center of Chicago and of Chicago Improv Productions (who produced the Chicago Improv Festival as well as other programs.)
 He has also served on the board of Big Questions (EMMY winning producer of documentaries.) and Friends of the Chicago River.
 David has served for many years as a community advisor to WNIT public television in South Bend.
 David also is co-founder, starting curator, and current Artistic Director of Outpsoken LGBTQ+ stories, which is being inducted into the Chicago LGBT Hall of Fame.
 David graduated from the University of Michigan with a liberal arts degree and holds a master’s degree in business from Northwestern.
 David is a lifelong lover of the arts.